quentin452/CatzEngine/README.md

 ### Getting things running
 1. Download the entire repository to your computer
+2. execute t_generate_engine_builder.py (need MSBuild Variable Environment to build the Engine Builder)
-2. Start the "Engine Builder" tool and click "Do Selected" to run all checked tasks in order (compile the engine, link the libraries, compile the editor, etc.)
+3. Start the "Engine Builder" tool and click "Do Selected" to run all checked tasks in order (compile the engine, link the libraries, compile the editor, etc.)
-3. Enjoy!
+4. Enjoy!

 ### Engine Builder